RizkyDave/JARVIS.py/README.md

 in this project, of course, it has been prepared with some basic command codes such as:

-- show the current time
-- day information
-- give you joke
-- wikipedia search
+- chatgpt-3
-- chatbot
+- basic cmd

 *if you feel the command is little you can make a command from this project and also it can be extended further and you can also make your own command its really cool*